mike-ward/mike-ward.github.io/_posts/2008-09-02-a-lean-method-for-invoking-com-in-c.md

 ---
 layout: post
-title:  A lean method for invoking COM in C#
+title: 'A lean method for invoking COM in C#'
 ---
 One of the features I wanted to add to Desk Drive was the ability to minimize all windows when it detected a new drive.
 There's a method in the Windows Shell that is exposed through COM that does this.
 One way to get at this is to do the following: